karsumit94/andrewholsted.github.io/_posts/2013-05-07-Dev-Bootcamp.md

 The call from Karim came in a few minutes early and what I thought was just going to be a 'fit' interview, was not.
 He asked if I had any questions.
 I asked a few that I had skipped over previoulsy and then dove into 3 or 4 small code snippets, fairly similar to the first interview in length and complexity.
 Most of the material you should have picked up going through the tutorial.
 I stumbled to express myself clearly one spot, but after I settled down, things went fine.
 I was a litttle surprised there weren't any questions about me or my background.
 I don't know if it's the same for all interviews or that is just how mine went.

-Total time: 15 minutes (again).
+Total time: 15 minutes

 The Result - April 5th, 2013
 -----------

-~ 6 hours later, I saw the message come in.
-I felt fairly confident with my application after my interview.
-Despite that, when I saw a new message from Karim, my heart skipped a beat.
+Throughout the application process, I felt fairly confident about my application.
+I can't say that is the norm for me.
+Six hours after I applied, a new message from Karim popped in my inbox.
+My confidence wavered.

-No worries, we're San Francisco bound baby!
+No worries though, we're San Francisco bound!
 I paid my deposit and was promptly placed in the October 2013 cohort.
 I can't wait to meet my fellow aspiring devs.
 It's going to be a great ride.

 Now, about that $12k...